alma/alma-installments-prestashop/README.md

 Alma Installments for PrestaShop
 ===================================

-This plugin adds a new payment method to PrestaShop 1.5.6.2+, which allows you to offer installments payments to your customer using Alma.
+This plugin adds a new payment method to PrestaShop, which allows you to offer installments payments to your customer using Alma.

 ## ⚠️ Restricted availability